 Art and Craft Fair

-Proceeds from booth fees at the Art and Craft Fair will go to the Middleton-Cross Plains Area School District Education Foundation, which will use the funds to increase participation by underrepresented groups in the visual and performing arts in District schools.
+Proceeds from booth fees at the Art and Craft Fair will go to the Middleton Lions Club which will use the funds to support local charitable projects such as the Restoring Hope Transplant House.

 Rules and Frequently Asked Questions

 Please read the following Rules and FAQs.
 If your question is not answered, feel free to contact us at email@example.com

 Q: When and where is this year’s Art and Craft Fair?

 A: This year’s Fair will be held on August 26 and 27, 2023, from 9 AM to 5 PM, at Firemen’s Park in Middleton next to Middleton High School.
 The Art and Craft Fair is held in the South end of the Park, which is a grassy area with many trees.